codahale/sneaker/README.md

 profile (e.g. `~/.aws/credentials`), and finally any instance profile credentials for systems running on EC2 instances.

-You should also specify which region you'll be operating in via the `AWS_DEFAULT_REGION` environment variable.

 In general, if the `aws` command works, `secman` should work as well.

 ### Setting Up The Environment

-`secman` needs two things: the ID of a KMS key and the S3 path where secrets will be stored.
+`secman` needs three things: the AWS region to use, the ID of a KMS key and the S3 path where secrets will be stored.

+You should also specify which region you'll be operating in via the `SECMAN_REGION` environment variable.

 You can create a KMS key via the AWS Console or using a recent version of `aws`.
-When you've created the key, store its ID (a UUID) in the `KMS_KEY_ID` environment variable.
+When you've created the key, store its ID (a UUID) in the `SECMAN_KEY_ID` environment variable.

 As with the key, you can create an S3 bucket via the AWS Console or with the `aws` command.
 You can either use a dedicated bucket or use a